Horsed/horsed.github.io/_posts/2013-07-14-toggling-responsive-layout.md

 ---
 {% include JB/setup %}

-Implementing a responsive layout means dealing with multiple screen resolutions and devices in order to provide users an optimal viewing experience.
-One therefore serves all CSS and markup for all provided viewports within the same page.
-However, there are some cases where one cannot or doesn't want to provide a mobile friendly layout.
-To deal with that, some companies/sites offer links to a desktop version of a particular page or the homepage.
-But how to do that, when making use of responsive design techniques?

 There is a nice solution for switching between the desktop and mobile layout dynamically, even without a page reload, since all layouts already lie in the page.
 Since RWD [emphasizes a mobile first approach](http://en.wikipedia.org/wiki/Responsive_web_design#Mobile_first.2C_unobtrusive_JavaScript.2C_and_progressive_enhancement), a responsive layout is responsive by default.
 One would have to switch to a fixed/desktop layout.
 Consider the following responsive CSS snippet: